YashSomani18/Netflix_GPT/README.md

 - useRef Hook
 - Firebase Setup
 - Deploying our app to production
-- Create SignUp User Account
+- Create a SignUp User Account
 - Implement Sign In user Api
 - Created Redux Store with userSlice
 - Implemented Sign out
 - Update Profile
 - BugFix: Sign up user displayName and profile picture update
-- BugFix: if the user is not logged in Redirect /browse to Login Page and vice-versa
+- BugFix: if the user is not logged in Redirect /browse to the Login Page and vice-versa
-- Unsubscibed to the onAuthStateChanged callback
+- Unsubscribed to the onAuthStateChanged callback
 - Add hardcoded values to the constants file
-- Regiter TMDB API & create an app & get access token
+- Register TMDB API & create an app & get access token
 - Get Data from TMDB now playing movies list API
 - Custom Hook for Now Playing Movies
 - Create movieSlice